asiddhu09/AppDevelopmentAgencyLandingPage/README.md

  This is a Landing page for a App development agency

  Overview:
- >>NavBar on the Top
+ >>NavBar on the Top....
- >>Then hero section contains a button and some text about our work
+ >>  hero section contains a button and some text about our work...
- >>Then service section that shows our services
+ >>next is service section that shows our services...
- >>Then Clients section which shows list of clients using their respective logo
+ >next is Clients section which shows list of clients using their respective logo...
- >>Then Contact us page which contain a form and Submit button.
+ >>and Then Contact us page which contain a form and Submit button.

  Tech stack used :
  HTML